5 Tips For Finding Your Business Besties

 WHOAH I have heard so many HORROR stories about copycats, jealousy and other friendship disasters that happen when you share your business’s ups and downs with someone who does the same shit you do.
-This takes 2 really highly evolved people to make this work but most of these end disastrous.
+This takes 2 really highly evolved people to make this work but for a lot of people it gets tricky.

 Those types of relationships work best.
 Several of my business besties are people who have been my clients or/and the other way around.

 4. Find kindred spirits in your programs/classes.